Choosing the best niche for affiliate marketing that is profitable is one of the most CRUCIAL steps to becoming a successful affiliate marketer.

 You need the right balance of competition and traffic.
 Your skills in SEO and your budget for paid traffic will determine how high a level of competition you can work with.

-3) Do People Search For This Niche On The Internet?
+3) Do People Search For Affiliate Niche On The Internet?

 This is where you determine whether there is enough traffic to make it worthwhile marketing in the niche that you have chosen.